Montaigne (musician): 2012–2013: Career beginnings

-2014–16: Glorious Heights
+2014–2016: Glorious Heights

-In 2014, Montaigne released her first single "I Am Not an End", which was added to high rotation on Triple J. In July 2014 Montaigne signed a management and recording deal with Wonderlick Entertainment.
-On 21 November 2014, she performed "I Am Not an End" for the radio station's Like a Version segment, along with her cover of Sia's "Chandelier".
+In 2014, Montaigne released their first single "I Am Not an End", which was added to high rotation on Triple J. In July 2014, Montaigne signed a management and recording deal with Wonderlick Entertainment.
+On 21 November 2014, Montaigne performed "I Am Not an End" for the radio station's Like a Version segment, along with their cover of Sia's "Chandelier".
 The song was listed as its 36th most played song of 2014.
-The same day Montaigne also released her second single "I'm a Fantastic Wreck", in conjunction with the Life of Montaigne EP.
+The same day Montaigne also released their second single "I'm a Fantastic Wreck", in conjunction with the Life of Montaigne EP.
 "I'm a Fantastic Wreck" also received high rotation on Triple J and Sydney-based community radio station FBi Radio, which also listed the song as its eighth most played song of 2014.

 Montaigne was selected by San Cisco as the support act for their Run tour in November 2014.
-Shortly after, she was also chosen by Megan Washington to be the main support for her February 2015 national There There tour.
+Shortly after, Montaigne was chosen by Megan Washington to be the main support for her February 2015 national There There tour.

 In January 2015, Montaigne won FBi Radio's Next Big Thing Award at its annual SMAC Awards, which recognises "the musicians, artists, performers, restaurants and events that shaped the Sydney's creative culture in 2014".
-Montaigne announced her first headline tour in February 2015, visiting Brisbane, Sydney, Melbourne and Perth in April.
+Montaigne announced their first headline tour in February 2015, visiting Brisbane, Sydney, Melbourne and Perth in April.

-In August 2015, she released "Clip My Wings", the first single from her debut studio album, Glorious Heights.
-In January 2016, Montaigne released "In the Dark", the second single from her debut album, along with the announcement of the In the Dark Tour.
+In August 2015, Montaigne released "Clip My Wings", the first single from their debut studio album, Glorious Heights.
+In January 2016, Montaigne released "In the Dark", the second single from their debut album, along with the announcement of the In the Dark Tour.
 A music video for the song followed in March.
-The following month, she featured on Hilltop Hoods' song "1955", which reached number 2 in Australia.
+The following month, Montaigne featured on Hilltop Hoods' song "1955", which reached number two in Australia.

-In June 2016, Montaigne released the third single from her debut album Glorious Heights, titled "Because I Love You".
+In June 2016, Montaigne released the third single from their debut album Glorious Heights, titled "Because I Love You".
 On 30 July, "Because I Love You" debuted at number 98 on the ARIA Singles Chart, marking Montaigne's first solo chart appearance.
 Glorious Heights was released a week later on 5 August.
 In November 2016, at the ARIA Music Awards of 2016, Montaigne won the ARIA award for Breakthrough Artist – Release.